getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let dashboardId = "dashboardId_example"; // String | The ID of the dashboard.
 let itemId = "itemId_example"; // String | The ID of the dashboard item.
-let propertyKey = "propertyKey_example"; // String | The key of the dashboard item property. apiInstance.cloudidRestApi3DashboardDashboardIdItemsItemIdPropertiesPropertyKeyDelete(cloudid, dashboardId, itemId, propertyKey, (error, data, response) => {
+let propertyKey = "propertyKey_example"; // String | The key of the dashboard item property. apiInstance.dashboardDashboardIdItemsItemIdPropertiesPropertyKeyDelete(cloudid, dashboardId, itemId, propertyKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {